 You saints sing hymns to the Father, you maidens sing hymns to the mother [Mary?], we hymn them, we saints lift them high.
 You have been exalted to be brides and bridegrooms, for you have found your bridegroom Christ.

 To sum up the hymnographic evidence as of present, about about six percent of all hymns before the Council of Nicea include the veneration of saints—one being about Thekla and two others which contain veneration of the Theotokos.
 These numbers must be taken with a grain of salt because this is admittedly still a scanty amount, perhaps minimizing or exaggerating how much veneration of the saints existed.
 Additionally, the numbers are affected by about 80 percent of the hymns coming from a single source.

 Similar to early hymnography, we have early prayers mainly preserved in liturgies and in passing in apologetic and other works.
 Due to the difficulty of dating some of the liturgical evidence, and liturgies themselves being very long prayers, counting these is far more difficult than the hymns.

-For the sake of simplicity, one can estimate that there were approximately 150-200 separate Christian authors whose works we have extent before the Council of Nicea that do not include the writers of the New Testament or hymns (covered above).
-(Kirby 2020) These authors often focused on very specific controversies and their writings usually have nothing directly to do with the Theotokos or a given saint.
-Despite all of this, we still have five pre-Nicene authors writing something, somewhere containing explicit Marian prayers/veneration.
+For the sake of simplicity, one can estimate that there were approximately 150-200 separate “Christian”* authors who wrote befor the Council of Nicea whose works are extent, not including the writers of the New Testament or hymns (covered above).
+(Kirby 2020) These authors often focused on very specific controversies and their writings usually have nothing directly to do with prayer, let alone the Theotokos or a given saint.
+Despite all of this, we still have six pre-Nicene authors writing something, somewhere, containing explicit Marian prayers/veneration.